vukan322/vukan322/README.md

 ## 🚀 About Me

 I'm a dedicated software developer with more than two years of hands-on experience, driven by a passion for crafting efficient and maintainable solutions.
 Throughout my journey, I've thrived in various projects, with a particular focus on backend development where I've specialized in building resilient servers and essential middlewares.
 While I possess the skills to create intuitive user interfaces using technologies like React, my true enthusiasm lies in backend development.
 I find fulfillment in architecting robust systems and optimizing performance, ensuring seamless functionality behind the scenes.
-Currently, I'm exploring artificial intelligence applications and deepening my knowledge of Go.
-In the future, I plan to learn Rust, and I'm currently enhancing my productivity by learning NeoVim.

 ## 🛠️ Technologies & Tools